-Download the list and filter the domains that have low authority, low traffic, and high spam score.
+Download the list and filter the low authority domains, low traffic, and high spam score.

-You can also review every link and filter all the unnatural links from the list based on the type of link schemes that are explained by Google.
+You can also review every link and filter all the unnatural links from the list based on the type of link schemes explained by Google.

 How To Fix The Problem Of Low-Quality Links?

 Once you have identified the list of URLs pointing to your site that is of low quality, try and remove those links by sending an email to the webmaster and ask them to remove your link.
-It might take time, so please give the process at least 6-8 weeks for sending and getting responses to emails.
+It might take time, so please give the process at least 6-8 weeks to send and get responses to emails.

 2. Your Site Has Bad Redirects

-A redirect happens when the visitor opens a URL and instead taken to a different URL.
+A redirect happens when the visitor opens a URL and is instead taken to a different URL.

-Consider the scenario that you have a page www.example.com/mens-shoes on your site, which ranks on the front page of Google.
+Consider the scenario that you have a page www.example.com/mens-shoes on your site, which ranks on Google's first page.